 The first thing to understand about a distribution network operator is that it is an entirely different entity from an energy supplier.
 Your energy supplier is the body responsible for selling electricity to you, and there name will be on any bills you receive.
 A distribution network operator does what it says on the tin: distribute energy around your area.

 Switching energy suppliers is the key to keeping your energy costs as low as possible, and thanks to us it’s simpler than ever.
 A distribution network operator, on the other hand, doesn’t sell energy directly to customers.
 Instead, it is a company which is licenced by Ofgem to distribute electricity across the UK.
 The distribution network operator is responsible for the cables and towers which carry electricity across the UK, taking it from the national transmission network or national grid and supplying it to homes and businesses.
 The fact that customers don’t deal directly with their distribution network operator means that most of us have no idea how the system works or who the distribution network operators even are.
-This article will explain how distribution network operators work, what their responsibilities are and how the work they do might impact on the average person.
+This article will explain how distribution network operators work, what their responsibilities are and how the work they do might impact the average person.

 What role does a distribution network operator play in the system?